Login

 2025 SB116 relative to the Pillsbury Lake Village District community water system, and making an appropriation therefor.

-2025 SB221 relative to the verification of the checklist.
+2025 HB232 relative to the rights of conscience for medical professionals.

 2025 HB741 allowing parents to send their children to any school district they choose.